Miracle Match (Australian rules football): Half-time

 Once again, in a Fitzroy room filled with enthusiastic supporters, Clark delivered an inspiring speech.

 Third quarter

 "Fitzroy led by 13 points at half time, and what looked like a possible win became a certainty in the third term as it piled on 5.4 to [Geelong’s] 1.3."

-Last quarter
+Final quarter

 Despite Geelong's efforts, kicking to the scoring end, the team was only able to reduce its third-quarter deficit of 38 points by two points — scoring 1.4 (10) to Fitzroy's 1.2 (8).